KeeaiQian/machine_learning_paper/README.md

 ## Unsupervised domain adaptation for medical imaging segmentation with self-ensembling

 Introduction: A way to make model more generalized for different scenarios.
-But I think this can already be achieved with
+But I think this can already be achieved by self-supervised learning with data augmentation?
+Not sure whether this